 $0 (Free)

 MyFonts is not a site for free fonts.
-Growing our number of customers, hosting, maintaining and improving the website, customer service, foundry support, running ads, and sending newsletters all cost money; we pay all that out of our commission on fonts sold.
+Growing our number of customers, hosting, maintaining and improving the website, customer service, foundry support, running ads, and sending newsletters all cost money; we pay all that from the royalties on fonts sold.
 We welcome occasional free font families from foundries that sell their other fonts at normal prices; and we encourage the inclusion of single free font in a family to lure potential buyers.

 This price range typically works for display fonts like scripts, casual fonts, or other highly decorative and specific faces.
 It brings your font collection within reach of beginner graphic designers, students, or hobbyist users who feel they cannot afford professional pricing.
 Highly specific font designs (like historical fonts, seasonal fonts, fonts that are more abstract or harder to read, fonts that can only be used at large sizes, fonts for very specific use cases like monograms) in general have a smaller market to begin with.
 Because of the smaller potential customer base, it’s very important to make sure your prices for these kinds of fonts are accessible and attractive to this audience.